 Whether you are majoring in a physical, biological or social science, you can enhance your career with a background in computer sciences.
 The Computer Sciences Certificate is a program designed to deepen and validate your computing savvy for your future career prospects and/or graduate school.
 Compared to a major in computer sciences, the certificate requires fewer courses and offers more flexibility in course selection.
 You are eligible to enroll in the Computer Science Certificate program if:

 - you are currently enrolled in a bachelor's degree program at UW-Madison, and

-- you are not majoring in computer sciences, electrical engineering, or computer engineering
+- you are not majoring in Computer Sciences, Electrical Engineering, or Computer Engineering

-- Students may complete no more than two courses towards the certificate post-baccalaureate as a University Special Student.
+Note: Students may complete no more than two courses towards the certificate post-baccalaureate as a University Special Student.
 Courses taken post-baccalaureate as a University Special Student must be completed within three regular academic semesters from the time of degree award (excluding summer) in order to be used towards the certificate.